-You’re here most probably to find an explanation of your aching jaw whenever you yawn or smile.
+You’re here most probably to find an explanation for your aching jaw whenever you yawn or smile.
 It started happening when you got your daith pierced, right?

 The good news is that you don’t have to worry about it (unless the pain is unbearable, in which case you should see your piercer or get medical advice).